A Globetrotters favourite and a true hidden gem for families – everything you need to know for planning a family visit to Broome WA

 - How to get there and get around

-The seaside township of Broome is nestled on the northern Western Australia coastline, over 2,200km north of Perth or 1,800km south-west from Darwin.
+The seaside township of Broome is nestled on the northern Western Australia coastline, over 2,200 kilometres drive north from Perth to Broome, or 1,800 kilometres southwest of Darwin.

 Best times to visit Broome

-If you are looking to see the phenomena of Staircase to the Moon, this only happens over 2-3 days of the month during March to October – (more on this below!).
+If you are looking to see the phenomena of the Staircase to the Moon, this only happens over 2-3 days of the month during March to October (more on this below!).

 Booking during peak times will naturally cost you more.
-If you do come during off season you may be risking the weather but get some exceptionally good rates!
+If you do come during the off-season, you may risk the weather but get some exceptionally good rates!

 Note that Western Australia winter school holidays generally fall in early July.
-This is peak tourist season and may be worth avoiding for overseas visitors.
+This is the peak tourist season and maybe worth avoiding for overseas visitors.
 Aussie visitors should book early to secure accommodation and car hire at this time – you can find a full listing of WA school holidays here.

 Things to do in Broome with kids